Course Title: Extended Professional Project

 Overview of Learning Activities

 The capstone project will include research, sustained analysis, and translation or interpreting.
-They are designed to allow you apply skills and knowledge you have acquired in your courses in an industry relevant project.
-Scheduled group mentoring/supervision hours will provide an environment that is rich in feedback derived from formal mechanisms as well as peer-review.
+They are designed for you to apply the skills and knowledge you have acquired in your courses in an industry relevant project.
+Scheduled group workshops/supervision hours will provide an environment that is rich in feedback derived from formal mechanisms as well as peer-review.

 Overview of Learning Resources